ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch08_lifeboat.md

 [^10]: Of course, if I were such an incompetent or confused human being that I ended up on the verge of starvation, incarceration might be an improvement to my situation.

-[^11]: Nietzsche’s “will to power” and Rand’s “that which serves man’s life is the good.”
+[^11]: Nietzsche’s “will to power” and Rand’s “that which serves man’s life is the good”.